Care and maintenance

 Regular care

-2. Before applying the oil: Lightly sand the surface of the furniture with a sanding sponge.
+2. before applying the oil: lightly sand the surface of the furniture with a sanding sponge.

-3. Then apply the maintenance oil with a clean white cloth or sponge.
+3. then apply the maintenance oil with a clean white cloth or sponge.
 Never pour the oil directly onto the wood.
 Apply the oil in the direction of the wood grain in an even, thin layer.
 It is important that you treat all surfaces of the furniture.
 The cut edges of the wood must be treated particularly frequently during the dry season (winter) to prevent drying out and cracking.

-5. After each sanding, wipe the table with a clean, dry cloth to remove any dust residue.
+5 After each sanding, wipe the table with a clean, dry cloth to remove any dust residue.
 Then treat the furniture with oil as described above.

 Attention!

 • Please note that cloths and sponges soaked in oil can ignite spontaneously.
-They must therefore be stored in airtight metal or glass containers and disposed of in the same way.
+They must therefore be airtight metal or glass containers and disposed of in the same way.
 Oil should never be poured into waste water.

-Red wine, fat and oil:
+Red wine, fat and oil

 • Wax stains can be carefully scraped away without damaging the surface.
 Then treat the stains with a little oil or soap.

-Coloured pencils and watercolours:
+Colored pencils and watercolors

 • First try to soak up ink stains with absorbent paper.
-If this does not work, use a soft brush, a little water and a mild detergent.
+If this does not work, use a soft brush, a little water and mild detergent.
 In any case, be careful not to use too much water when cleaning wood.
 If this is not enough, try using alcohol or benzene afterwards.
 Finally, you can sand the stain.
 Use fine sandpaper (240 - 320 grit).
 To avoid dents, sand a larger area or the entire surface.
 Finally, the surface must be treated again with oil or soap.

-Dents and scratches:
+Dents and scratches

-• Dents and scratches can often be repaired as long as the wood fibres are not broken.
+• Dents and scratches can often be repaired as long as the wood fibers are not broken.
 Apply a little lukewarm water to the area with a soft brush.
 This will lift the wood.
 As soon as it is dry again, you can sand it again with fine sandpaper and treat it with oil or soap.

 LACQUERED WOODEN FURNITURE

 Exposure to light changes the surface of lacquered wooden furniture less than the surface of leached or oiled furniture.
-However, the colouring of lacquered furniture also changes over time.
+However, the coloration of lacquered furniture also changes over time.
 We therefore recommend placing bowls, candlesticks and other objects on it with care.

 Daily cleaning